 - Disadvantages: Initial strokes of full color paint may look out of place against the monochromatic underpainting until more coverage is achieved.

-Some painters often choose the same underpainting color for every painting, even pre-toning the surfaces before they begin.
+Some painters choose the same underpainting color for every painting, even pre-toning the surfaces before they begin.
 I’ve always preferred to decide what color to use as an immediate response to the impression of color of light I see in the subject.

 Monochromatic underpainting with contrasting hue